adarshqb/diagnalMovies/README.md

 1. To view names longer than usual, simply tap the item.
 2. Loader is not called on every pagination inorder to avoid distractions while scrolling.
+3. The shadow effect on the header section will disappear when scrolling, as demonstrated in the demo screens.

 ## Packages Used